FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/what-is-identity-proofing.md

 Knowledge-based authentication (KBA) verifies identity by asking a person a set of security questions with answers only that person should know, e.g., “What is the middle name of your oldest sibling?” or “What is your father’s middle name?”
 Questions cannot be answered with a yes or no, and sometimes there is a time limit on answering the question.

 There are two types of KBA: static and dynamic.
 Static KBA asks the user questions from a set repository of questions in a company’s database.
 Both questions and answers are stored in the database and presented to the user when identity needs to be confirmed, such as for a  password reset.
-Static KBA is part of [multifactor authentication or MFA](https://searchsecurity.techtarget.com/definition/multifactor-authentication-MFA) and satisfies the “something you know” factor, but the answers to these questions can be easily discovered through social engineering.
+Static KBA is part of [multi-factor authentication or MFA](https://searchsecurity.techtarget.com/definition/multifactor-authentication-MFA) and satisfies the “something you know” factor, but the answers to these questions can be easily discovered through social engineering.

 Dynamic KBA uses security questions automatically generated from a variety of different data sources, including the user’s credit history and public records.
 This is information only a legitimate user could give but is more difficult for a hacker to find out.